tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ### 13. Instructor Do: Reflect (5 min)

-This day may be hard for students since several new concepts were covered, spend a few minutes with the class reflecting on what they learn today.
+Students may have found today's class challenging, as several new concepts were covered; spend a few minutes with the class reflecting on what they learned.

-* Recall to students that modeling neural networks is part art and part science, so they should be patient while defining models.
+* Recall to students that modelling neural networks is part art and part science, so they should be patient while defining models.

 * There are several frameworks to implement neural networks.
 Keras is a business class framework they can trust for prototyping or deploying production models.

 * Mastering neural networks take time; however, thanks to frameworks like Keras, you don't need to have a Ph.D. to start using neural networks to solve real-world problems.

-* Neural networks are not the panacea; they are just other options in the machine learning realm; in the end, the only way to find a solution is by testing and benchmarking different algorithms.
+* Neural networks should not be seen as a panacea, but as options to use in the machine learning realm.
+In the end, the only way to find a solution is by testing and benchmarking different algorithms.

 Congratulate students on learning a new skill that will add value to their professional portfolio; answer any questions before ending the class.